technomancy/menelaus/README.md

 * Multiple layers, momentary and sticky (limited only by memory)
 * Combo keys (a single keystroke can send a modifier and a non-modifier)
 * Bind arbitrary Scheme functions to a key
-* ~200 lines of code
+* ~250 lines of code

 ## Usage

-This currently requires Microscheme with the addition of `vector-copy!` which at the time of this writing is only on the master branch.

-Also requires [avrdude](https://www.nongnu.org/avrdude/) for uploading to the device.
+This requires [avrdude](https://www.nongnu.org/avrdude/) for uploading to the controller on the keyboard; install with your package manager of choice.

-Replace `/dev/ttyACM0` with the path your OS assigns to the USB bootloader of the microcontroller:
+Replace `/dev/ttyACM0` with the path your OS assigns to the USB bootloader of the microcontroller (on Mac OS X sometimes it is `/dev/cu.usbmodem1411` or similar):

     $ make upload USB=/dev/ttyACM0

-On Mac OS X sometimes the USB path is `/dev/cu.usbmodem1411` or similar.

 Currently only the "multidvorak" layout is included.